-These nine principles define what it means to be a
+These seven principles define what it means to be a Water Centric City.

 Water is essential for human life.
 Sustainable supplies of clean drinking water are essential for cities.
 With continued population growth and globalization, pressure on our limited water supplies is growing.
 We need leaders at all levels of government and business that understand the importance of water and advocate for smart water policy and stewardship that balances the needs of today with a sustainable future for our children.